Operation Information

 Operation Information is a DuMont Television Network public affairs TV show giving veterans information on their rights and benefits.
 The show aired Thursdays from July 17, 1952, to September 18, 1952.
-DuMont had previously aired a similar series for veterans Operation Success (1948–49).
+DuMont had previously aired a similar series for veterans, Operation Success (1948–49), designed to help disabled veterans find jobs.

 Episode status

 As with many DuMont series, no episodes are known to exist.